 Therefore, it’s important for landlords to carefully consider if leasing their property to a cannabis business is the right move for them.
 One way to protect yourself as a landlord is to include clauses in the lease agreement that address improvements to the premises.
 This will ensure that you are compensated for any damage caused by the tenant or improvements made by the tenant that you don’t approve of.
 By taking these precautions, you can minimize your risk when leasing your property to cannabis businesses.

 Most banks will not finance a property where there is a cannabis tenant because of federal laws, so it’s important to have some type of protection in place in case the tenant defaults on their lease and can’t pay rent.
-The best way to protect yourself as a landlord is to have the tenant provide you with a guaranty from an outside source such as their bank or another financial institution that will pay your rent if they fail to do so.
+The best way to protect yourself as a landlord is to have the tenant provide you with a guarantee from an outside source such as their bank or another financial institution that will pay your rent if they fail to do so.

 This way if they default on their lease and cannot pay rent, you can still collect money from them through the guarantor.
-However, it’s important to ensure that the guarantor is a credible source that can pay your rent if necessary.
+However, it’s important to ensure that the guarantor is a credible source who can pay your rent if necessary.
 Otherwise, you could end up being stuck with an empty property and no rent money coming in.

 If you’re a landlord considering leasing to a cannabis business, one of the first things you should do is check with your bank to see what their policies are regarding handling funds from these types of tenants.
 While marijuana is still illegal at the federal level, more and more states are legalizing it for both medical and recreational purposes.